 My knives are sold from our showroom at Heavin Forge and from www.BladeGallery.com.
 I attend foreign shows as well as our annual Knifemakers' Guild of Southern Africa show.
 Please look at my "Knife Gallery" to view a few of my favourite knives that I have made and sold.

 I designed two self-defence folders which have been put into production by Boker in Germany.
 They are the Boker Plus B@t-Man and Boker Plus Baby B@t.
 Click here to see a video of the testing of the prototype.

 In 2015 I made the International Mastersmith knife, donated to the American Bladesmith Society to auction off to raise funds for the ABS schools.
 Click here to see how that challenging knife was made.

 I had my own anvils cast from a mould that I made.
 Ideal size for bladesmiths and farriers weighing in at 35kgs.
 Limited run of 12, so they are collector's pieces!
-Hopefully, these anvils will be put into production again in the near future.
+These anvils are now being produced in conjunction with Dennis Kriel from Drakon Forge in Pretoria.